 Visitors can try a variety of apple-based foods, drinks, and products while on the festival grounds.
 There are also hundreds of other vendors, live music, and demonstrations.

 Find out more at AppleHarvest.com.

-In addition to great kid’s activities, vendors, pumpkin painting, and a petting zoo, visitors can also stroll through the downtown area.
+In addition to great kid’s activities, vendors, a scarecrow decorating contest, and a Biergarten, visitors can also stroll through the downtown area.
 Along the way, you can try samples of soup, wine, beer, and other delicious treats.

 The festival takes over Renovo every October and features everything from a pageant to the largest parade in central Pennsylvania.

 Find out more on the festival’s website.